Cuck (album): Album rollout and singles

 On March 6, West stated that his upcoming music would feature an "antisemitic sound".
 On March 16, he posted images of a Nazi swastika and the sig runes of the Schutzstaffel (SS), claiming them to be his "new album cover" and "new Sunday Service logo", respectively.
 West first teased the song "WW3" on March 15 on his Twitter account.
 Prior to its release, Blunts and streamer Adin Ross had reacted to the song; the latter initially expressed negative feelings, but later seemed to enjoy the song when reacting to it on stream with rapper Kodak Black.
 West released "WW3" as a single on March 26.
 On March 30, DJ Akademiks held an interview in which West wore a black Ku Klux Klan-inspired outfit and made further controversial remarks, including stating that he regrets having children with his ex-wife Kim Kardashian.
-He made negative remarks about various other celebrities, including Jay-Z, Beyoncé, Playboi Carti, Kendrick Lamar, Ty Dolla $ign, and the late Virgil Abloh.
+He made negative remarks about various other celebrities, including Jay-Z, Beyoncé, Playboi Carti, Kendrick Lamar, Ty Dolla Sign, and the late Virgil Abloh.
 The following day, West released the music video to "WW3" on Twitter.
 The video contains a repurposed scene from the American television miniseries Roots alongside graphic sexual imagery featuring interracial sex and footage of a KKK gathering.

 On April 2, DJ Akademiks announced that the album, initially titled WW3, would be released the next day, and shared the track listing.
 Akademiks also previewed the track "Bianca"; the lyrics of the track concern West's separation from his wife Bianca Censori, pleading with her to "come back".
 When the album failed to drop on April 3, West revealed the album cover, which depicts a male and female Klan member wearing white and red KKK-inspired outfits, respectively, posing in front of a stack of hay bales.
 The album cover is an edited version of the 2015 photo The wedding of two members of the KKK in a barn in rural America by Peter van Agtmael, who claimed that West's use of the photograph was unauthorized.